hansake/Tektronix_Plot_10_graphics/README.md

 maybe some output characters may be changed otherwise).

 Then the graphic program is started:
-- "./plottest" this shows two triangles
+- "./plottest" shows two triangles
-- "./triangles" shows one partial triangle and some garbage, further debugging needed
+- "./triangles" shows two triangles in different sizes

 There is also a copy of Plot 10 code in the folder plot10_z80 that I ported a long time ago to the Z80 CPU on the Zilog RIO operating system.
 This code is not tested as I have not had